The right lighting is crucial to get a healthy and good-looking Philodendron birkin plant.

 What Happens to a Philodendron Birken Not Receiving Enough Sunlight

-Since Philodendron birkins as a chimeric mutation of the Rojo Congo Philodendron, they have the ability to revert back or evolve further.
+Since Philodendron birkins as a chimeric mutation of the Rojo Congo Philodendron, they can revert back or evolve further.

 If your Philodendron birkin isn’t receiving enough sunlight, it will lose its signature white pinstripes and essentially return to the solid green leaves of a Rojo Congo.

-While the Rojo Congo Philodendron is also a beautiful plant, the white pinstripes are what makes Philodendron birkin so special.
+While the Rojo Congo Philodendron is also a beautiful plant, the white pinstripes make Philodendron birkin so special.

 Partial sunlight is necessary for the continued variegation of your plant.

-So, if your Philodendron birkin isn’t receiving enough sunlight, you’ll notice that your plant is starting to grow in the direction of the nearest light source.
+So, if your Philodendron birkin isn’t receiving enough sunlight, you’ll notice that your plant is starting to grow toward the nearest light source.

-Since you’ll undoubtedly love the elegant white pinstripes and want to keep them, simply move your Philodendron birkin to an area of your home where there is partial sunlight.
+Since you’ll undoubtedly love the elegant white pinstripes and want to keep them, move your Philodendron birkin to an area of your home with partial sunlight.

 And, if you’re that eager to encourage your Philodendron birkin to have more white variegation, read all about it in the article on this website.